vectordotdev/vector/docs/specs/component.md

 #### Error

-*All components* MUST emit error events when an error occurs, and errors MUST be named with an `Error` suffix.
-For example, the `socket` source emits a `SocketReceiveError` representing any error that occurs while receiving data off of the socket.
+*All components* MUST emit error events in accordance with the [Instrumentation Specification].

 This specification does not list a standard set of errors that components must implement since errors are specific to the component.